Sheyene Gerardi: Business career

-Human rights and Peace activism

-In 2020, Gerardi joined the American Society of International Law and became involved with the Women's International League for Peace and Freedom.
-Gerardi has been a featured speaker at several international business and technology forums, including the World Government Summit and the Nobel Prize Summit.
-In the "Sheyene Institute founder's letter", Gerardi stressed the importance of the role of entertainment with a long-standing interest in social issues such as technological literacy and the space revolution, as well as settlement work to uplift misrepresented people to Spurring Participation in Aerospace Competitiveness and Entrepreneurship (S.P.A.C.E), a movement intended to promote citizen participation in, and broadened ownership of, space industry.

-Institutional affiliations
+In 2017, Gerardi established a robotics company, Sheyene Technology, to commercialize her robotics product lines of autonomous mining vehicles and self-driving cars for industrial and commercial uses.
+It also has product research and development operations in Connected and Autonomous Vehicles (CAV) and for deployment on in situ planetary and lunar missions.
+The company is headquartered in Silicon Valley, California, with offices in Shanghai and Barcelona, and its clients include government agencies in the United States.
+Sheyene Technology is a wholly-owned subsidiary of the Sheyene Gerardi Family Office.

+Academia

-Gerardi is a member of the International Political Science Association (IPSA) and to the committee on professional ethics, rights, and freedoms.
+In April 2020, Gerardi enrolled in a degree in political science at the University of Naples Federico II.
+She is a member of the International Political Science Association (IPSA) and its committee on professional ethics, rights, and freedoms.
 She is also a member of the American Society of International Law.

-Gerardi was formerly a member of L'association française de science politique (AFSP), Women's International League for Peace and Freedom.
-She was both a member of the Law and Ethics of Robotics committee group and served as strategic advisor of the Next Generation Committee of The Robotics Society of Japan.
-She was also a member of the Institute of Electrical and Electronics Engineers (IEEE) and its Robotics and Automation Society (RAS).
+Gerardi was formerly a member of L'association française de science politique (AFSP), and the Women's International League for Peace and Freedom.

-Education

-Gerardi graduated in art from institutions such as Charles III University of Madrid (UC3M), Sotheby's Institute of Art and Central University of Venezuela.

 Personal life

-Sheyene Gerardi was born in Venezuela, she holds dual-citizenship with Italy, from where her mother hails.

-In 2006, her mother and father were killed in an automobile accident, leaving Sheyene with no living relatives.
-A year later, she received a diagnosis of advanced lymphoma stage IV, a very rare type of cancer with only 60 cases reported worldwide with no survivors.
+In 2006, Gerardi's mother and father were killed in an automobile accident, leaving her with no living family.
+A year later, she was diagnosed with advanced lymphoma stage IV, a very rare type of cancer with only 60 cases reported worldwide with no survivors.
 The cancer spread throughout 85% of her body and doctors gave her three months to live.
-During her chemotherapy treatments, Gerardi worked in two films in Mexico, first, starred in La virgen de la caridad del cobre.
-Six months later, in Santa Juanita de los lagos, Gerardi underwent three years of chemotherapy, she suffered no hair loss.
+During her chemotherapy treatments, Gerardi worked in two films in Mexico, including La virgen de la caridad del cobre.
+Six months later, in Santa Juanita de Los Lagos, Gerardi began three years of chemotherapy, during which she suffered no hair loss.

-Gerardi grew up an avid fan of racing, her father, Edgar García, was a renowned explorer and a race-car driver in Venezuela; he had five consecutive wins before he died.
-In 1974, García led an expedition to Mount Roraima, resulting in the discovery of 11 new scorpion species, one of them: Neochactas garciai, was named in his honor for his contribution to the understanding of scorpion species.
-Gerardi has spoken about her passion for sailing, she is a certified yacht captain and owns a yacht, named after her in Florida.
+Gerardi grew up as an avid fan of racing; her father, Edgar García, was a renowned explorer and a racing car driver in Venezuela.
+In 1974, García led an expedition to Mount Roraima, resulting in the discovery of 11 new scorpion species, one of which, Neochactas garciai, was named in his honor for his contribution to the understanding of scorpion species.
+Gerardi is a certified yacht captain and owns a yacht named after her in Florida.